-The Foundation is dedicated to working in partnership with other like-minded organizations and is proud to present the recipients of our first round of this year’s grants.
+The Foundation is dedicated to working in partnership with other like-minded organizations and is proud to present the recipients of this year’s grants.

 We are looking forward to our next grant cycle.
 Please check our grant application deadlines.